Run a Validator node

 What is a validator node?

-To become a Chiliz Chain validator, you are required to have specific hardware setup and be able to run a Validator node.
-A node is a computer system set up specifically to validate transactions before committing them on the Chiliz Chain.
+To become a Chiliz Chain validator, you are required to run a Validator node, either with your own hardware, or through a partner.
+A node is a web server set up specifically to validate transactions before committing them on the Chiliz Chain.

 docker run \